vgtony/megaventory-ul/README.md

           poDetailsTableRow.appendChild(poDetailsTableRowTotalAmount);
           poDetailsTable.appendChild(poDetailsTableRow);
 ```
-And this concludes the list creation, the Purchases Orders being clickable links and the window popup informations.
+And this concludes the list creation, the Purchases Orders being clickable links and the window popup information.

 Thanks for reading the code explanation,
 Tony